library(tidyverse)

 Assuming that the causal effect of FS_complexity implied by the results in Table 3 exists, provide an explanation for the changes in the coefficients when firm fixed effects are added to the model.
 When might you expect these changes to have the opposite sign?

 Guay et al. (2016, p.
 234) conclude that “collectively, these findings suggest managers use voluntary disclosure to mitigate the negative effects of complex financial statements on the information environment.”
-Suppose you wanted to design a field experiment to test the propositions embedded in this sentence and we given the support of a regulator to do so (e.g., you can randomize firms to different regimes, as was done with Reg SHO discussed in Section 19.2).
+Suppose you wanted to design a field experiment to test the propositions embedded in this sentence and were given the support of a regulator to do so (e.g., you can randomize firms to different regimes, as was done with Reg SHO discussed in Section 19.2).
 How would you implement this experiment?
 What empirical tests would you use?
 Are some elements of the hypothesis more difficult than others to test?

 Clearly Guay et al. (2016) did not have the luxury of running a field experiment.
 Do you see any differences between the analyses you propose for your (hypothetical) field experiment and those in Guay et al. (2016)?
 What do you think best explains any differences?